 This method for cast iron seasoning creates a hard, non-stick surface.
 That's why I call it amazing!

-I followed the seasoning recommendation for using flax seed oil with my always-sticking cast iron pans, and I’m thrilled with the results!
-Here is how I did it . . .
+I followed the instructions for my previously always-sticking cast iron pans, and am thrilled with the results!
+Here's how I did it.

-PLEASE NOTE: You should never use the flax seed oil for your cooking when using heat because it smokes at very low temperatures, releasing free radicals which can get into your food.
-However, this oil is very good for you when consumed unheated like in salad dressings and such.
+Never use flax seed oil when cooking with heat.
+It smokes at very low temperatures and releases free radicals into your food.
+However, this oil is wonderfully beneficial when consumed unheated in salad dressings, etc.